juliafbowman/Hello-Roomie/fgp4.md

 Please refer to this link [Prospective Timeline (Google Drive)](https://docs.google.com/spreadsheets/d/1QTe-mFRo7sTU4L_SmyDVEYZrcw_PVkqmXeAp4OfxzzY/edit?usp=sharing) or the document labeled Timeline.png to see the timeline for this project

-# Frontend : TODO
+# Frontend :
 We used Figma to create our front-end layout.
 We wanted to lay out our design choices before beginning work on our code.

 The use of Figma helped us put our ideas together regarding general layout, font sizing and style, and color palette.

+We used Coolors Picker to help pick colors.
+Our intention with the logo is to create a friendly and inviting Logo that represents finding a connected Roommate.

+Our intentions with the theme is a website that has inviting and cool colors.

 # Data